awsdocs/amazon-route53-docs/doc_source/routing-policy.md

 For example, if you want to send a tiny portion of your traffic to one resource and the rest to another resource, you might specify weights of 1 and 255\.
 The resource with a weight of 1 gets 1/256th of the traffic \(1/1\+255\), and the other resource gets 255/256ths \(255/1\+255\)\.
 You can gradually change the balance by changing the weights\.
 If you want to stop sending traffic to a resource, you can change the weight for that record to 0\.

 For information about values that you specify when you use the weighted routing policy to create records, see the following topics:
 + [Values for Weighted Records](resource-record-sets-values-weighted.md)
 + [Values for Weighted Alias Records](resource-record-sets-values-weighted-alias.md)

-## How Amazon Route 53 Estimates the Location of a User \(Geolocation and Geoproximity Routing\)<a name="routing-policy-edns0"></a>
+## How Amazon Route 53 Uses EDNS0 to Estimate the Location of a User<a name="routing-policy-edns0"></a>

-To improve the accuracy of geolocation and geoproximity routing, Amazon Route 53 supports the edns\-client\-subnet extension of EDNS0\. \(EDNS0 adds several optional extensions to the DNS protocol\.\) Route 53 can use edns\-client\-subnet only when DNS resolvers support it:
+To improve the accuracy of geolocation, geoproximity, and latency routing, Amazon Route 53 supports the edns\-client\-subnet extension of EDNS0\. \(EDNS0 adds several optional extensions to the DNS protocol\.\) Route 53 can use edns\-client\-subnet only when DNS resolvers support it:
 + When a browser or other viewer uses a DNS resolver that does not support edns\-client\-subnet, Route 53 uses the source IP address of the DNS resolver to approximate the location of the user and responds to geolocation queries with the DNS record for the resolver's location\.
 + When a browser or other viewer uses a DNS resolver that does support edns\-client\-subnet, the DNS resolver sends Route 53 a truncated version of the user's IP address\.
 Route 53 determines the location of the user based on the truncated IP address rather than the source IP address of the DNS resolver; this typically provides a more accurate estimate of the user's location\.
 Route 53 then responds to geolocation queries with the DNS record for the user's location\.

 For more information about edns\-client\-subnet, see the IETF draft [Client Subnet in DNS Requests](https://tools.ietf.org/html/draft-ietf-dnsop-edns-client-subnet-08)\.